bartdorsey/simple-docker-postgres/README.md

 set to start on boot, so will your postgres database, unless you have manually stopped the contaienr.

-If you want to easily start and dtop this, you will need to keep this cloned repo around and go into the directory before running docker-compose commands.
+If you want to easily start and stop this, you will need to keep this cloned repo around and go into the directory before running docker-compose commands.

 ## Before you start it the first time